-The mandated purpose of periodic reviews of centers is to ensure that the center is fulfilling the stated purpose of the center and contributing to the mission of IANR and the university.
+The mandated purpose is to ensure that the center is fulfilling the stated purpose of the center and contributing to the mission of IANR and the university.
 The IANR objective of the review is to provide an assessment of the center's strengths and weaknesses in a way that informs the strategic (future) direction of the center.
 The primary goal is to improve the center's effectiveness and the quality of its outputs.